oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

     Replace x.x.xx with the actual version number (e.g. `0.1.77`)

-5. The robot agent is running successfully when you see below message in the terminal:
+5. The robot agent is running successfully when you see the following message in the terminal:

     ```java
     INFO  - Requesting messages from ControlRoom